MichaelMontei/Solid-Typescript-Exercise/README.md

    - We can now make our first variableDiscount class and extend it from the parent Discount class and implement the interface
    - Inside these classes we can now call those methods from the interface and tell them what we want them to do
    - We do the same for the "fixedDiscount" and "noDiscount" class!

+4. 3.I
+   - First I made all the export interfaces for Password / Facebook / Google.
+   - Afterwards I've made separated classes for the User / Admin / Bot and made sure all interfaces were imported and also the classes are exported, so we can use them inside our new.ts for the Logic.
+   - Made the new.ts file and imported all the models I've made in the previous step.
+   - (Still TO DO)
+   - Write logic in new.ts to separate User, Admin / Bot
+   -